To the heart of Tamerlane`s empire

 Ichan-Kala, Khiva, tour to Uzbekistan

-Morning transfer to Bukhara via the hometown of the Tamerlane – Shakhrisabz (‘Green city’).
-On arrival – sightseeing tour in Shakhrisabz, near which Tamerlane was born on April 9, 1336.
+On arrival – sightseeing tour in the city that gave a birth to the great Amir Temur.
 Visit Ak Saray Palace, Dorus Saodat Complex, Dorut Tillavat Madrasah, Kok Gumbaz Mosque.

 Meals: breakfast.